Acta · etymology

 - 1.

 - From Latin acta, plural of actum: things done, the public record.
-Roman senates inscribed acta diurna daily, dated and public, impossible to deny later.
+Roman senates inscribed acta diurna daily, public and dated.

 - 2.

 - Since 2026.
-Cryptographic attestation: every action signed at source, independently auditable, indelible.
+Cryptographic attestation: every AI action signed at runtime, verifiable without us.